UniversalDependencies/docs/_fi-overview/FTB1introduction.md

 universal model.
 [Possibly clitic particles should be split, too, but neither FinnTreeBank nor the current UD Finnish model does that.
 It might be a challenge for tool chains.]

+Punctuation is not handled properly in FinnTreeBank.
+Most punctuation marks are simply linked automatically to a nearby token.